-ownership interest Equity interest in JV entity: 50%
+Voting rights in JV entity: 50% (1)

 CSV Bourbon Oceanteam 101

 CSV Bourbon Oceanteam 101 is working on long-term time charter contract in Angola for Sonasurf and TOTAL SA through back-to-back agreements with Bourbon subsidiaries Bourbon Offshore Gaia SAS and Sonasurf International Shipping.
 The contract expires in August 2019 and has options for extension (2x1 year options).
 The contract contains a termination for convenience clause on behalf of Total SA